alvaro-cuesta/alvaro-cuesta.github.io/alvaro-cuesta.github.io/README.md

 - Try to use filter for highlight, or at least shomehow highlight `#projects`
 - Blog posts
   - Comments from GH issues?
-  - Ensure it has proper OG meta tags (and overrides the global ones)
   - Add manual description OR autodescription https://github.com/rehypejs/rehype-infer-description-meta
   - Add reading time https://github.com/rehypejs/rehype-infer-reading-time-meta
   - Add autoembed